vb690/tweets_clustering/README.md

 # Estimate and cluster sentiment in tweets

-Small projects for estimating sentiment in tweets using a deep neural network and subsequently perfroming clustering on the embedding learned by the model.
+Small project for estimating sentiment in tweets using a deep neural network and subsequently perfroming clustering on the embedding learned by the model.

 ## Problem